exadrift/vt10x/README.md

 largely by st, rxvt, xterm, and iTerm as reference.
 Use it for terminal muxing, a terminal emulation frontend, or wherever else you need terminal emulation.

+Original vt10x interface has been extended to support the following:
+- ANSI line renderer (can return full terminal buffer as ANSI escaped strings for direct rendering to external terminal emulator)
+- Maintain history buffer for supporting a scroll-back window